SergeantMahdi/matthew-personal-website/README.md

 ```console
 npm install
 ```
-2. make file and name it .env
+2. make a file and name it " .env "
 3. inside the env file add these paramater
 ```env
 PORT=3000